Chrysanthemum: Korea

+The flower is found extensively in inlaid Goreyo ware and were reproduced in stamp form in Buncheong wares.
+Several twentieth century potters, especially Kim Se-yong, created double-wall wares featuring each individual petal painted in white clay against a celadon background.
+A vase produced using this technique and presented in 1999 to Queen Elizabeth II can be found in the Royal Collection.

+Laying a wreath of white chrysanthemums to mourn at funerals has been common since the early 20th century.
+Before the 20th century, white clothing was traditionally worn in funeral settings.
+However, the introduction of Western culture made black the prevalent color.
+White chrysanthemums were instead used to preserve the tradition of using white to mourn at funerals.

 Korea has a number of flower shows that exhibit the chrysanthemum, such as the Masan Gagopa Chrysanthemum Festival.

 West Asia

 Iran

 In Iran, chrysanthemums are associated with the Zoroastrian spiritual being Ashi Vanghuhi (lit. 'good blessings, rewards'), a female Yazad (angel) presiding over blessings.

-Israel

-In 2017, Israel named a new fast-growing Chrysanthemum flower after Narendra Modi, the Prime Minister of India, in a special gesture to mark the first visit of an Indian prime minister to the Jewish nation.

 Oceania

 Australia

 In Australia, on Mother's Day, which falls in May when the flower is in season, people traditionally wear a white chrysanthemum, or a similar white flower to honour their mothers.
 Chrysanthemums are often given as Mother's Day presents.